Idaho governor’s budget boosts money for education, prisons

 Little had sweeping authority to eliminate regulations without public or lawmaker oversight after lawmakers in the House and Senate failed to pass legislation involving the state’s obscure administrative rules process.

+Among the concerns mentioned by Bedke as well as Democrats was property tax relief, which appears to be a primary topic for both parties.
+Property taxes in some areas have been rising rapidly as a result of Idaho’s fast growth.

+“Idaho property tax payers are deeply concerned about being priced out of their homes,” Democratic Senate Minority Leader Michelle Stennett said.

 Lawmakers in the House and Senate now begin work on this year’s legislative session that’s expected to last about three months.
-Big issues expected to dominate include paying for the voter-approved Medicaid expansion, education funding, property taxes, infrastructure, possible changes to the ballot initiative process and paying for prisons.